Spell Hunter Mulligan Strategy & Guide

 - Lesser Emerald Spellstone – If you have some early game Secrets already.
 Playing it on the curve creates a big board presence that can fight off against Aggro deck’s board.

 Higher Priority (Keep every time)

-- Wandering Monster & Cat Trick – Wandering Monster is still great versus almost every slow deck, because they also run some small minions to proc it.
-Cat Trick is the best Secret in slow matchups, however, since they WILL play the spell and you can be sure about it.
-Don’t keep only if you suspect a Spiteful Summoner deck.
+- Wandering Monster – Wandering Monster is still great versus almost every slow deck, because they also run some small minions to proc it.

 - Animal Companion – Great Turn 3 play, especially if you curve out with it after Turn 2 Secret.

-- Lesser Emerald Spellstone – A lot of people don’t realize it, but this is the second best card in your deck after the Barnes (in slow matchups, at least).
+- Lesser Emerald Spellstone – A lot of people don’t realize it, but this is your main win condition in slower matchups.
 Creating 4x 3/3 basically means that you win if your opponent has no way to answer them, it’s too much damage.

 Lower Priority (Keep only if certain conditions are met)

 - Freezing Trap – Keep against certain slower decks that might drop a big minion in the early/mid game.
 Great keep vs Cube Warlock, for example – it stops both Mountain Giant and Possessed Lackey if they have no way to pop it (+if they get a Doomguard they won’t be able to attack with it anyway).